carlkaziboni/durhack2025/README.md

-# Event Optimizer
+# Event Optimiser

-An AI-powered platform that optimizes meeting and event locations for global teams, balancing travel time, CO₂ emissions, cost, and fairness across all attendees.
+An AI-powered platform that optimises meeting and event locations for global teams, balancing travel time, CO₂ emissions, cost, and fairness across all attendees.

 ## ✨ Visual Experience

-**Immersive 3D Globe Visualization** powered by Cesium.js:
+**Immersive 3D Globe Visualisation** powered by Cesium.js:

 - 🗺️ **Interactive 3D Globe**: Navigate and explore the world with a beautiful, interactive 3D globe showing all meeting locations and travel routes
 - ✈️ **Custom 3D Plane Models**: Animated airplane models fly along curved flight paths, synchronizing arrival times for dramatic visual effect
 - 🎨 **Curved Flight Path Arcs**: Realistic curved arcs connecting departure cities to the meeting destination, with color-coded travel times
 - 📍 **Smart Markers**:
   - Cyan markers for all departure cities (attendee origins)
-  - Gold star marker for the optimized event location
+  - Gold star marker for the optimised event location
   - Clear visual distinction between origins and destination
 - 🌐 **Dynamic Animations**: Planes animate along paths with realistic timing based on actual flight durations
 - 📊 **Real-Time Statistics**: Live updates of CO₂ emissions, travel times, and location details as you explore

-Experience the full visualization by planning a meeting and watching the globe come alive with flight paths, animated planes, and location markers!
+Experience the full visualisation by planning a meeting and watching the globe come alive with flight paths, animated planes, and location markers!

 ## 📊 Data Pipeline